bekk/bekk-christmas/post/javascript/javascript-addition.md

 ```1 + 1 = 2```

-String concatenation is common between different programming languages and is reasonable usage of the `+` operator:
+String concatenation is well known between different programming languages and is a  reasonable usage of the `+` operator:

 `"Santa" + " " + "Claus" = "Santa Claus"`